 Students are not eligible to apply for an externship until they have submitted an Externship Pre-Application in CareerConnect and met with an OCP adviser to discuss their externship preferences.
 It is also expected that every student will read and understand the Externship Program Handbook prior to applying for an externship.

 For every externship, a student must commit to work a certain number of hours and participate in the Externship Seminar.
-The number of credits you may receive depends on the semester and the externship placement.
+The number of credits you may receive depends total number of hours you agree to work at the externship site.
 Please see the Externship Program Handbook for complete information on credit hours.

-Students may work for a federal district court judge or magistrate, a federal appellate court judge, or a state appellate court judge.
+Students may work for a federal district court judge or magistrate, a federal bankruptcy court judge, a federal appellate court judge, a state appellate court judge, or a county common pleas court judge.
 Externs are integrated into the work of the chambers: writing bench memos, drafting opinions, researching issues during trials, observing settlement conference and mediations.
-Students also have the opportunity to observe proceedings in the courthouse which may include trials, sentencing hearings or oral arguments.
+Students also have the opportunity to observe proceedings in the courthouse, which may include trials, sentencing hearings or oral arguments.

 Students interested in pursuing a judicial externship should familiarize themselves with the Code of Conduct for Judicial Employees, which extends to interns, externs, and other volunteers of the court, as explained in a March 2014 Advisory Opinion by the Committee on Codes of Conduct.